olebole/irafdoc/doc/ccdred.instruments.rst

   CCD pixel coordinates.
 Note that if a subraster readout is used the coordinates must still refer to the original CCD coordinates and not the raw, untrimmed readout image.
 If the word
-  <tt>"untrimmed"</tt> does not appear then the coordinates are assumed to apply to
+  <span style="font-family: monospace;">"untrimmed"</span> does not appear then the coordinates are assumed to apply to
   the image directly; i.e. the trimmed coordinates if the image has been trimmed or the original coordinates if the image has not been trimmed.
   The standard bad pixel files should always refer to the original, untrimmed